Aldrin-ai/form-builder-documentation/rules/rule-help.md

 <details>
 <summary> Equals </summary>
+<div> Compares two numeric values and will return true if both numeric values are the same, otherwise false </div>
 </details>

 <details>
 <summary> Does Not Equal </summary>
+<div> Compares two numeric values and will return true if both numeric values are the different, otherwise false </div>
 </details>

 <details>
 <summary> Is Less Than </summary>
+<div> Compares two numeric values and will return true if primary form element value is less than the secondary value, otherwise false </div>
 </details>

 <details>
 <summary> Is Greater Than </summary>
+<div> Compares two numeric values and will return true if primary form element value is greater  than the secondary value, otherwise false </div>

 </details>

 <details>
 <summary> Is Less Than or Equal To </summary>
+<div> Compares two numeric values and will return true if primary form element value is less than or equal to the secondary value, otherwise false </div>

 </details>

 <details>
 <summary> Is Greater Than or Equal To </summary>
+<div> Compares two numeric values and will return true if primary form element value is greater than or equal to the secondary value, otherwise false </div>

 </details>
 </details>